 About Anthony Shadid

-The award is named for Anthony Shadid, a UW-Madison journalism alumnus and international reporter for the Washington Post and The New York Times.
+This award is named for Anthony Shadid, a UW-Madison journalism alum and international reporter for the Washington Post and The New York Times.
 Shadid won two Pulitzer Prizes for his courageous and informed journalism.
 He died in February 2012 while reporting in Syria.

 Shadid had a special connection to the University of Wisconsin-Madison, its School of Journalism and Mass Communication and the Center for Journalism Ethics.
 He sat on the Center’s advisory board and was a strong supporter of its aim to promote public interest journalism and to stimulate discussion about journalism ethics